feincms/feincms3/docs/introduction.rst

    Using django-mptt_ or other tree libraries is possible with feincms3 as well if you don't want to use CTEs.
-Reimplementing the abstract page class with a diffefent library should be straightforward.
+Reimplementing the abstract page class with a different library should be straightforward.

 The parts of feincms3